Sarosim/2048/README.md

 Instead of writing separate functions for moving to each directions I decided to pass the direction as an argument to the function that handles the swipe.

+## Logic I have used to build the game

+### Event handlers

+There are event handlers attached to each button as well as the keyboard arrows and touch screen.
+The 'New game' and 'Undo' buttons call their respective functions directly, while the arrow keys, buttons and touch-screen swiping call the same function, named onUserInput, which takes the direction as its argument.

+### New game

+The newGame function initializes all the variables, cleans the gameboard by deleting all the content of the game-board div. and starts the game by randomizing two tiles and waiting for user input.

 ### Undo

 In order to manage the undoing of the last moves, the status of the game board and the current score are recorded to respective arrays before the actual move takes place.
 Once the user clicks the undo button, the last element is read from both arrays and the previous board state and score are reset accordingly.
 The length of the arrays storing game play and score history is limited, as there can be several thousand moves in a single game play.

+### On user input of direction

+The following steps are performed once a user indicated the required direction:

+- recording position and value of all tiles currently on the board into the `gamePlayHistory` array,
+- recording the current score to the `scoreHistory` array,
+- shifting the tiles by passing the direction into the function handling the move `shiftTiles(direction)`.
+- checks if there was a move
+- if there was a move then generates a new tile, checks whether there is a potential move otherwise it is game over;
+- updates the score
+- checks if the aim of the game was reached.

 ### Ending the game